-“I am the King of Dust,” the creature repeated, “and this is my domain.
-Lost souls who wander here belong to me.”
-It illustrated the point by eating a worm off the ground.
+“I am the King of Dust,” the worm repeated, “and this is my domain.
+Souls who wander here belong to me.”
+It illustrated this by eating worms off the ground.
 Its mouth had no lips.

-“Irrelevant,” said the King of Dust.
-“And, I can tell the monk is no Zephyr.
+“Irrelevant,” said the King of Dust, “and I can tell the monk is no Zephyr.
 He has man-smell.
 I own his soul now.”
-The creature retreated to the darkness and returned with a large wooden box.
+The worm retreated to the darkness and returned with a wooden box.
 “Your souls are here in my box.
 I hold your Eternity Cards.”

-While Anihilato searched through the box, Dan bobbed the cricket up and down.
-“If you help us light it, you can help us smoke it.”
+While Anihilato searched the box, Dan bobbed the cricket.
+“If you help light it, you can help smoke it.”

 “Dan Jones.”
-Anihilato pulled a sheet of paper from the box and read it with three eyes while the other three squinted at Dan.
-“Do not make claims to Zephyrhood while I have your soul in my box.”
+Anihilato pulled a paper from the box and read it with three eyes while the other three squinted at Dan.
+“Make no claims to Zephyrhood while I have your Eternity Card in my box.”

 “Faith, it’s fine.”
-Dan tucked the cricket behind an ear.
+Dan tucked the cricket behind his ear.
 “Can I have that paperwork?
 I want to read it.”

-Anihilato hesitated with Dan’s Eternity Card secured in three pairs of its hands.
-With a sigh, it passed the paper to the almost nude monk.
+Anihilato hesitated with Dan’s Eternity Card in three pairs of hands.
+With a sigh, it passed the paper to the monk.
 “It’s shameful a teacher so great has students so foolish.
 If you were to be a Zephyr you would have gone to the Mountain.
 Instead, you have fallen to my domain.”

-“You’re right, I’m pretty sure this is my card.”
+“This is my soul, alright.”
 Dan held the paper.
 “Thanks for taking care of it.”

 “The box of Eternity Cards is my deed to creation.
 Everything within belongs to me.”
 Anihilato smiled.
-The teeth had no gums.
+Its teeth had no gums.
 “The Mountain made you from dust.
 I am the Master of Nihilism, the King of Dust.
 I own you.
-Now I tire of bureaucratic nonsense.
-I have the right to obliterate you at my leisure.”
+I tire of bureaucratic nonsense.
+I have the right to obliterate you now.”

 “You sure would.”
 Dan folded the paper.
 “If you had my Eternity Card in your box.”

 The King of Dust shook its head.
-“You saw me take it from my box.
-Moments ago.”
+“You saw me take that from my box moments ago.”